 |Difficulty increase||Difficulty is calculated each block||Every 2,016 Blocks|

-In the long-term Dash has the potential to do well.
-Even though many experts still harbor suspicions over the insta-mine controversy Dash will be able to do well if they can convince more end-users to adopt their currency.
-If more services like Blockpay begin to adopt Dash then you should expect prices to rise.
+Even though many experts still harbor suspicions over the instamine controversy Dash may do well if they can convince more end-users to adopt their currency.
+If more services like Blockpay begin to adopt Dash prices may rise.

 Other cryptocurrency experts take a positive view of Dash’s privacy-enhancing potential.
 When questioned on the matter both Manfred Karrer and Anthony Di Lorio said that they believe Dash will play an increasingly important role over the next few years as users become more concerned about their privacy.